 Avoid: The Burning Season

-The burning season (also known as the smoky season) occurs in Chiang Mai every year around late February / early March.
+The burning season (also known as the ‘smoky season’ or ‘the haze’) occurs in Chiang Mai every year around late February / early March.
 It is due to farmers intentionally burning their fields to make way for a new crop.
-This ‘slash and burn’ farming method has been going on for years, but nowadays, coupled with the pollution from traffic and factories, the air quality reaches dangerous levels.
+This “slash and burn” farming method has been going on for years, but nowadays, coupled with the pollution from traffic and factories, the air quality reaches dangerous levels.
 Depending on rains, the burning season starts and ends at a different time each year, and it’s best to check when the season is in full flow and avoid it if possible.
+(You can check the Air Quality Index here.)
 Trekking with poor air quality is not fun!

 What should you bring with you when hiking in Chiang Mai?

 Always taking into consideration the season that you will be trekking in, you will need to wear/bring:

 - Trekking Shoes – Good hiking or sports shoes with good grip, best worn with socks to prevent blisters.

 - Comfortable Cool Clothing – Cotton t-shirts and long pants are always best.
 (This is especially important in the rainy season so you can tuck your pants into your socks to avoid leeches.)

 - A filtered water bottle – Avoid using throwaway plastic bottles and help the environment.